rustynymph/heartflush/README.md

 ### A heart rate activated toilet flusher
 ##### Author: Annie Kelly ([personal website](http://rustynymph.com) / [academic website](http://anniekelly.me))

 This project is being designed for a live performance where people have to collaborate using their heart rates to flush a toilet.
+When the 3 pulse sensors detect heart rates that average within a certain threshold, the servo pulls up on the toilet chain therefore flushing the toilet.

 Hardware:
 * Arduino Uno